When Visual Evidence is Ambiguous: Pareidolia as a Diagnostic Probe for Vision Models: Introduction

 We observe clear differences across representational regimes.
-VLMs show strong semantic activation toward the human face, while ViT expresses uncertainty without directional bias.
+VLMs show strong semantic overactivation toward the human face, while ViT expresses uncertainty without directional bias.
 Detectors suppress pareidolic responses via strong priors, either by abstention or localization failure.
 Pareidolia responses are shaped not only by ambiguity, but semantic encoding and gating, and uncertainty alone does not determine bias.
-Our contributions are summarized below:
+Our contributions are:

-\begin{itemize} \item[$\bullet$] \textbf{A unified pareidolia diagnostic.} We introduce a compact evaluation suite that measures detection, localization, uncertainty and bias across class, difficulty and emotion, enabling representation-level analysis under ambiguity.
+\begin{itemize} \item[$\bullet$] \textbf{A unified pareidolia diagnostic.} We introduce a compact evaluation suite that measures detection, localization, uncertainty and bias across class, difficulty, and emotion, enabling representation-level analysis under ambiguity.

 \item[$\bullet$] \textbf{Cross-regime comparison under one protocol.} We apply our diagnostic to six models spanning four representation regimes, with a direct comparison.

 \item[$\bullet$] \textbf{Uncertainty–bias decoupling under ambiguity.} We show that predictive uncertainty is not a reliable proxy for semantic safety: high uncertainty can coincide with low bias, while similarly low uncertainty can arise from either conservative suppression or extreme over-interpretation, establishing uncertainty and bias as distinct representational dimensions.